paperwm/gnome-shell-mode/README.md

 ## Installation

-There's no melpa package yet, but it's quite easy to use the layer with Spacemacs.
+There's no melpa package yet, but it's quite easy to install the package(s) manually.

+### Spacemacs

 Clone the repo and create a symlink named `gnome-shell` in the spacemacs `private` folder:
 ```shell